adrianuscharlie/react-auditsampah-usd/README.md

 - Technologies

 ## Abut the Project
 This website are builded using react js to improve the performance and improve the userr experience for this website.
 This website also integrated with Firebase Firestore to store the student and trash recap data.
 In this website, student can login with their Student ID and input the trash recap.
+This project are fully funded by Sanata Dharma University (Freelance Contract).

 ## Screenshot
 Here is some example of website sneakpeek, or you can easily access it from  [this link](https://fchsampah.web.app/).